eolexe/dotfiles/README.md

 Max dotfiles.
-On daily basis as programming ninja I need to use following tools: team mug, mac, cupcakes cooking machine, suriken
+On daily basis as programming ninja I need to use following tools: tea mug, macbook, cupcakes cooking machine and surikens